 The OEB notes the difficulty of establishing a sufficient record to challenge whether the carrying out of the legislatively established program is in accordance with customer need and customer interest in the acquisition of natural gas service.
-As noted in the OEB's determinations in the Final Decisions, the decision of individual consumers to opt for natural gas service is based on both financial and non-financial considerations (e.g., future commodity prices, familiarity, and reliability).
-The non-survey based evidence proposed by Environmental Defence would seek to establish that there is an available solution to each community's energy needs that is superior to that enabled by the NGEP.
+As noted in the OEB's determinations in the Final Decisions, the decision of individual consumers to

+&lt;sup>18 EB-2023-0313, Decision on Motion to Review and Vary OEB Decisions in EB-2022-0156/EB-2022-0248/EB-2022-0249, p.15 opt for natural gas service is based on both financial and non-financial considerations (e.g., future commodity prices, familiarity, and reliability).
+The non-survey based evidence proposed by Environmental Defence would seek to establish that there is an available solution to the each community's energy needs that is superior to that enabled by the NGEP.